qianlan97/CS900/README.md

 Then run `make` to build the non-SGX version and `make SGX=1` to build the SGX version.

+Use `make clean` to clean files after the run.

 # Run

 Execute any one of the following commands to run the workload: